Neidley/twenty_four_hour_connect_4_challenge/README.md

 I wanted to challenge myself to

--only use javascript, css/bootstrap, and html
+-only use javascript, css, and html
 -do my research
 -document everything
 -keep my code clean